-Peace and Justice Course OfferingsPEAC 200 Introduction to Peace and Justice
+Peace & Justice Course OfferingsPEAC 200 Introduction to Peace & Justice

 This course will articulate an interdisciplinary (philosophical, historical, and religious) rationale for universal human rights and human dignity while highlighting the history of the human rights tradition and the contribution of Catholic social teaching.
 Conversely, it will examine the rhetoric and dynamic of genocide and apartheid, exploring the way forward with realistic strategies that emphasize human connectedness and responsibility.

 PEAC 333 / RELS 333 Christian Ethics – GS1U C-CI

 This course explores the connection between being a Christian and being a morally responsible person.
 It attends to foundational questions of ethics in light of the Christian narrative, such as: What kinds of people should we be?
 What should we do?
 And, what sort of communities should we construct?
 It therefore focuses on three dynamic, interdependent dimensions of morality – haracter, choices and community.
 Some applied ethical issues will be examined.
 Religious Studies majors/ minors sign up for RELS 433.

 PEAC 340 / HIST 340 Israel/Palestine: The Roots of the Arab-Israeli Conflict

 This course examines the origins and development of Jewish-Arab rivalry in the Middle East, beginning with the advent of Zionism in the 19th century and concluding with a review of current events.
 Social and economic dimensions of the conflict are considered alongside the political history and Students are introduced to a wide range of materials on the topic.
 Alternate years.

 PEAC 418 International Inequalities – GS12 / GS11